 The UnconfirmedWrite.request service primitive shall always fit in a single APDU.

-The UnconfirmedWrite service is specified in IEC 61334-4-41:1996, 10.6 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS/COSEM.
+The UnconfirmedWrite service is specified in IEC 61334-4-41:1996, 10.6 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS®/COSEM.

 Semantics